 Once you’ve been here for a few months you will probably start to wonder whether it makes more sense to buy property rather than rent.
 This question will definitely pop into your heard if you’re from Southern Europe, where most young people aspire to own their property.
-In Northern Europe this way of thinking is less common.
-In any case, it’s worth thinking about this choice as it is a decision that will have considerable impact on your future.
+In Northern Europe, this way of thinking is less common.
+In any case, it’s worth thinking about this choice as it is a decision that will have a considerable impact on your future.

 As you will probably know, Spain has been passing through tough times and the word ‘crisis’ must be one of the most frequently used words in this country.
-Following years of inflated property prices the bubble finally burst and prices were decimated, with some properties even selling for half their previous value.
-This was more common in developments that where purely built for the purposes of speculation.
+Following years of inflated property prices, the bubble finally burst and prices were decimated, with some properties even selling for half their previous value.
+This was more common in developments that were purely built for the purposes of speculation.
 Properties in the hearts of important cities like Madrid and Barcelona were less severely hit.

 After years of stagnation 2014 and 2015 have been promising for the real estate market.
 Prices seem to be stable and slowly starting to get into an upward trend.
 Whereas in previous years 95% of the buyers were investors, we are now seeing regular folks start to purchase properties again.

 Typically local banks will finance up to 80% of the value of the property (or the price you’re paying for it, whichever of the two is lower).
-This is a far cry from days gone by where banks where more than happy to finance the whole purchase as well as vehicles to boot.
+This is a far cry from days gone by where banks were more than happy to finance the whole purchase as well as vehicles to boot.
 Nevertheless, at present things are still accessible and interest rates on loans are quite decent too.

 Therefore if we wish to buy we would need to put a downpayment of 20% of the property’s value.
 However, one must not forget that there are taxes and fees to be paid when purchasing property, which will likely push up that 20% towards the region of 30% to 40%, so it’s best to factor those in too when making your calculations.